1990–91 AEK Athens F.C. season: Overview

-In the Greek Cup, the team was eliminated by OFI at the round of 16, as they paid their disastrous appearance at Theodoros Vardinogiannis Stadium.
-Their great performance at the second leg was not enough for the club for to qualify to the next round.
+In the Cup, AEK advanced as the winner from their respective group and qualified without a match in the round of 32, where they easily eliminated Charavgiakos with 2 wins.
+In the round of 16, AEK were eliminated by OFI, as they paid their disastrous appearance in the first leg at Theodoros Vardinogiannis Stadium with a 3–0 defeat.
+Their great performance at the second leg with 3–1 was not enough for the club for to qualify to the next round.